Nunie123/data_engineering_on_aws/02_data_warehousing.md

 2. When our business analysts talk about the sales funnel, they group customers into four stages: "viewed product", "added to cart", "began chackout", and "sale_complete".
 3. Each of these stages correspond to a specific URL pattern stored in the `page` field of the `user_sessions` table.

-Every time a new analyst wants to answer this question, they are going to have to repeat this interview process so they can the proper context to understand what is being asked and how to find it.
+Every time a new analyst wants to answer this question, they are going to have to repeat this interview process so they can get the proper context to understand what is being asked and how to find it.
 Instead, let's create a table that is regularly updated and can easily provide the answer to this question:

 ``` SQL
 CREATE TABLE analytics.web_application_db.customers_without_sales (